Gabaldonlab/phylome_analysis_giaco/README.md

 `pip install .`

+If you are in the cluster.
+Clone the directory then cd into it and requirements

+`python setup.py install --user`

 ## Usage

 See jupyter notebooks in "examples" directory to browse different cases.
 Alternatively most function have documentation accessible through help(function)